 Will stay tasty until at least…

-The best-before date provides information on how long, as a minimum, a foodstuff will retain its sensory and structural properties such as flavour, scent, etc. in the storage conditions indicated.
+The best-before date provides information on how long, as a minimum, a foodstuff will retain its sensory and structural properties such as flavor, scent, etc. in the storage conditions indicated.
 The best-before date on RITTER SPORT chocolate is given to the day, month and year.

 Not to be confused with the use-by date, which tells you the date by which the food must be consumed.
-This can be found on goods which spoil quickly, such as unpasteurised milk, minced meat and poultry.
+This can be found on goods which spoil quickly, such as unpasteurized milk, minced meat and poultry.

 Foods may no longer be sold after the use-by date, whereas goods which are past their best-before date may still be sold as long as they are in top condition.

 The producers themselves set the periods required for the best-before date and use-by date.
 They have to be selected to ensure that the food has the taste and consistency which the customer expects and does not pose a health risk.